enginebeast/smallcar2/README.md

 }
 ```

-When I simulate the code below on Tinkercad, it works fine.
+When I simulate the code above on Tinkercad, it works fine.
 But, it does not work on real hardware.
 I concluded its because delay in this code is too short, so the servo motor cannot react to signal of the Arduino board.
 So, I gave up the method that didn't work, and select a method to change angle of the servo motor suddenly.

 But, I have to find a way to change angle gradually, because in the real environment there are always sudden changes.